-We are excited to welcome our new Marketing + Events intern, Kristina Troutman, to our team as of August 2013.
+Kristina Troutman joined our team as a marketing intern in August 2013.
 Originally from Ohio, Kristina moved to Nashville to study Marketing and Studio Art at Belmont University.
 A long time animal lover, she spends most of her time with her dog, Patrik, at the Shelby Bottoms dog park in East Nashville.
-Kristina will be working as a community liaison, networking with local pet businesses and organizations and helping to organize, promote and host our upcoming events.
-We are thrilled to have her on board "Team Paw"!
+During her time as an intern, Kristina worked as a community liaison, networking with local pet businesses and organizations and helping to organize, promote and host our upcoming events.
+Going forward, she will be helping with our events on a freelance basis.
+We are stoked to have her on our team!

 Mary-Beth is a freelance photographer and videographer, most passionate about shooting live music and events.
 She moved to Nashville in 2011 from Roanoke, VA.
 In addition to her photography, Mary-Beth also writes a blog called "Nashvoix", which features the stories and photographs of up and coming artists, musicians and small business owners.
 We're thrilled to have Mary-Beth on board to photograph our fun community events, including Canine Summer Splash and Barktoberfest.
 Visit her website at marybethb.com.